 Cynthia Nimmo is the Chief Executive Officer for the Women’s Funding Network.
 She brings more than a decade of experience harnessing the power of philanthropy to improve the lives of women and girls.
 A proven leader with a passionate commitment for women’s equality, she most recently ran a successful consultancy advising a diverse group of for-profit and non-profit clients to advance social causes.
 Cynthia first joined Women’s Funding Network as an executive in 2003, first serving as Vice President of Member Services, and then as Chief Operations Officer, managing all programs, communications, membership and conferences.
 In that time, she oversaw the development of multiple tools, including a social impact assessment system that has been used by hundreds of organizations worldwide, grew the membership by 50 percent, and led multiple strategic planning processes to grow the network.
 Early in her career, Cynthia helped to launch iVillage.com, the first online network for women, and served as a Legislative Aide to United States Senator Dianne Feinstein.
 She holds a Bachelor of Science in Political Science and International Relations and a Bachelor of Art in Spanish from Santa Clara University.
 Cynthia is a member of Hispanics in Philanthropy, and has presented at numerous conferences.
 She is the Chair of the Sustainability Commission for the City of Sausalito and is the proud mother of Max.

-April Oertwig joined Women’s Funding Network in early 2014 as Executive Assistant to Michele Ozumba.
-April is an expert on board management and foundation governance.
-She speaks mission statements, bylaws, and strategic plans.
-She also is adept at working with foundation leadership to ensure the organization is working towards its mission and vision.
-April has been part of the women’s funding movement for over 10 years, first at the Women’s Foundation of Minnesota and most recently at the Global Fund for Women.
-In addition to supporting the CEO, April managed a skilled and diverse international board with members from over 10 countries and coordinated the successful completion of a $15 million fundraising campaign.
-April is looking forward to using her skills and energy to support the mission of Women’s Funding Network and to help members in their quest for the advancement of the rights of women and girls globally.
+April Oertwig has 10 years of experience providing superior support to C-level executives, placing an emphasis on strategic planning, project management and staff development.
+She joined Women’s Funding Network in early 2014 and has been part of the women’s funding movement for over 10 years, first at the Women’s Foundation of Minnesota and most recently at the Global Fund for Women.
+April managed a skilled and diverse international board with members from over 10 countries at the Global Fund for Women and coordinated the successful completion of a $15 million fundraising campaign at the Women’s Foundation of Minnesota.
+April is committed to using her skills and energy to support the mission of Women’s Funding Network and to help members in their quest for the advancement of the rights of women and girls globally.